lvgl/lvgl/docs/README.md

 ## Building

-Building the documentation is pretty easy to do but it does have some requirements That have to be filled prior to building them.
+Building the documentation is pretty easy to do but it does have some requirements that have to be filled prior to building them.

 Here are the requirements: